I'm Honey!

 Let’s talk about bikinis and beach beauty for the gracefully aging woman…

-I often love to fantasize about travel, especially since being locked down during COVID-19.
+I often love to fantasize about travel, especially after being locked down and cooped up.

-The other day I said to my husband Shelly, “I would love to go to St. Bart’s and wear my bikini as the older French women do!”
+One day I said to my ultimate concierge, “I would love to go to St. Bart’s and wear my bikini as the older French women do!”
 I always tell him, “Shelly, I know I was a French woman in my last life!”

 Why?
 Because I adore everything about Paris and French culture.